Al Jazeera Journalism Review

 Femi3

-‘I can’t count the number of times I had fallen sick since COVID-19 started and I dare not go to any of the hospitals for fear of contracting the virus,’ says Ifeoma, a subject photographed by Femi for a story he wrote for Al Jazeera.
+‘I can’t count the number of times I have fallen sick since COVID-19 started and I dare not go to any of the hospitals for fear of contracting the virus,’ says Ifeoma, a subject photographed by Femi for a story he wrote for Al Jazeera.
 [Femi Amogunla/Al Jazeera]

 An open-minded call or visit to the people, groups and places whose stories you intend to write about will help to put whatever notion we initially have of them into clearer perspective.